- Buying Guide for the Best Putter For Bad Putters

 TaylorMade Golf Spider X #7 Putter

 The putter the likes of Rory McIlroy use – the TaylorMade Golf Spider is a mallet putter with a face balance point.
 The clubhead of this putter is made 30% heavier to reduce twisting.
-Also, it bears the True Path Alignment System to assist golfers optically when aligning their shots.
+Also, it bears the True Path Alignment System to assist you when aligning your shots.

 Aside from being a mallet putter, this one has added perimeter weighting for better stability and accuracy.
 It also comes with adjustable weight ports that you can set in 2g, 6g, and 12g configurations.

-This upgraded Golf Spider putter has a 15-gram carbon composite sole for better shape.
-This is aside from its 320-gram head frame.
-It’s also equipped with a 5 mm Pure Roll insert for an improved feel and sound.
-In addition, this has a single-bend hosel that guides you on your swing.
+This upgraded Golf Spider putter has a 15-gram carbon composite sole for better shape and a 320-gram head frame.
+It has a 5 mm Pure Roll insert for an improved feel.
+Plus a single-bend hosel that guides you on your swing.

-On the clubface, there are 45-degree grooves for a better top spin so the ball will roll in a straight line.
-Also, the weight of this putter is well dispersed for excellent stability and solid ball contact.
+There are 45-degree grooves for a better topspin on the clubface, so the ball will roll in a straight line.
+Also, the weight of this putter is well balanced for excellent stability and solid ball contact.

 This Golf Spider #7 putter is available in 33 to 35-inch long versions for both right and left-handed players.